Adam Aftergut of NICE discusses the changing expectations of new-generation advisors regarding contact centre processes and technologies.

 And, of course, all this can be done through cloud-based solutions that are optimised for mobile, meaning that your employees can interact with their schedules anytime, anywhere.

-Isn’t it time you considered updating your contact centre’s processes to reflect the changing expectations of your workers?This blog post has been re-published by kind permission of NICE – View the Original Article
+Isn’t it time you considered updating your contact centre’s processes to reflect the changing expectations of your workers?For more information about NICE - visit the NICE Website

 Call Centre Helper is not responsible for the content of these guest blog posts.
 The opinions expressed in this article are those of the author, and do not necessarily reflect those of Call Centre Helper.